storyicon/powerproto/README.md

 2. install all dependencies defined in the config file.

+Supports entering `debug mode` by appending the `-d` argument to see more detailed logs.

 ### III.
 Compiling Proto files

 The Proto file can be compiled with the following command.